 3 ways to help children understand relaxation

-Simple ways to help children understand relaxation.
-By Gopala Amir Yaffir
+Simple and fun yoga-based exercises to teach children the art of relaxation.
+By Gopala Amir Yaffa

 Have you ever seen uncooked spaghetti?
 It is very stiff and inflexible.
 But what happens if you cook it?
 That’s right, it becomes soft and flexible.
 If you lift it, it will move in any direction you want it to.
 And that’s what you want your legs and arms to be able to do when you relax.